2023

 TIER

-20 companies have made a commitment with a clear timeline and have shared progress on the implementation of their cage-free policy in Asia or nationally.
+27 companies have committed with a clear timeline and have shared progress on implementing their cage-free policy in Asia or nationally.
 Progress can range from 0% to 99%.

 C